nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 ####1.2 Add a deadline

-Perhaps after adding a todo, now you want to add a task with a deadline.
+Perhaps after adding a to-do, now you want to add a task with a deadline.
 Let's say you have to do a report by next Monday, 7pm.

 >Format: **add** &lt;deadline description&gt;; &lt;date(DDMMYY)&gt;; &lt;end time&gt; &lt;#tag&gt;